 - Keep in mind if you stay in Page, AZ instead of Kanab, that they do not observe daylight savings time.
-Don’t be late to the lottery!
-Four years ago, this was the mistake we made by staying in Page and setting the hotel alarm.
-The chances were way better then.
+Keep that in mind if you win the lottery and need to make it to the briefing in time.

 - “High Season” is April-June and September-November, but because of increasing popularity, it’s busy all year long.